xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.ADD.DATA**(name, pivot\_field\_name, new\_name, position,
 function, calculation, base\_field, base\_item, format\_text)

-Name    is the name of the PivotTable report to which the user wants to add as a data field.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report to which the user wants to add as a data field.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Pivot\_field\_name    is the name of a field which the user would like to add to the PivotTable report as data or as text.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a field which the user would like to add to the PivotTable report as data or as text.

-New\_name    is the name you would like to give to the new field once it is added to your PivotTable report.
+New\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name you would like to give to the new field once it is added to your PivotTable report.
 If this argument is omitted, Microsoft Excel will pick a default name for you.
 This function returns new\_name or the name Microsoft Excel gives the field.

-Position    is the position within all the Data fields you would like to place the new data field.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is the position within all the Data fields you would like to place the new data field.
 If position is omitted, the field will be added as the last data field.

-Function    is a number from 2 to 2048 specifying how the new field is to be calculated.
+Function&nbsp;&nbsp;&nbsp;&nbsp;is a number from 2 to 2048 specifying
+how the new field is to be calculated.
 To compute the value to place in this column use one value from the following table.
 If function is omitted, SUM will be used.
 If the field is a numeric field or text field, COUNTA will be used.

 |           |              |
 | --------- | ------------ |